 I have to be honest, beyond the obvious answers of creating a safe place and affirming the creative things that she does, I didn’t have much of an answer.
 So I have been chewing on it all week, and I have an idea…

 Song of Songs is filled with passages that I like to call “The Battle of the Compliments.”
 It is as if they are trying to out do each other.
-He compliments her, and then she replies with her own compliment of telling him how wonderful he is and then he tries to outdo her – and on and on it goes…
+He compliments her.
+Then she replies with her own compliment of telling him how wonderful he is.
+Then he tries to outdo her – and on and on it goes…

 So here is my advice –